 This article provided you with an in-depth understanding of the various factors that drive the SQLite vs PostgreSQL decision.
 It also provided you with a list of limitations for each database allowing you to make the right choice for your unique business use case and data requirements.
 For any information on PostgreSQL Full Text Search, you can visit the following link.

 Most businesses today use multiple platforms to carry out their day-to-day operations.
 As a result, all their data is spread across the databases of these platforms.
-If a business wishes to perform a common analysis of their data, they would first have to integrate the data from all these databases and store it in a centralized location.
+If a business wishes to perform a common analysis of its data, it would first have to integrate the data from all these databases and store it in a centralized location.
 Building an in-house data integration solution would be a complex task that would require a high volume of resources.
 Businesses can instead use existing data integration platforms like Hevo.

-Want to take Hevo for a spin?
-Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
-You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.
+You can try Hevo’s 14-day free trial.
+You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs!

 Share your experience of learning about PostgreSQL vs SQLite in the comments section below!